melexis/submodule-guardian/README.rst

     --fix                 Automatically checkout submodules to fix warnings (e.g., to latest tag or branch head).
     -v, --verbose         Enable INFO level logging.
     -d, --debug           Enable DEBUG level logging.

+By default, submodule-guardian checks only submodules modified in the current Merge Request, and if issues are found, it posts an unresolved discussion to the MR without failing the pipeline.

 Local Usage Example